California Climate Disclosure Laws Updates from CARB

 The latest FAQ provides a clear framework for how to prepare.
 Companies should:

-Confirm eligibility under SB 253 (over $1 billion in annual revenue) and SB 261 (over $500 million in annual revenue).
+Confirm eligibility under SB 253 (over $1 billion in annual revenue) and SB 261 (over $500 million in annual revenue) – the lesser amount over the last two years.

 Conduct a qualitative climate-risk assessment following TCFD or ISSB.